Decomposing Global Feature Effects Based on Feature Interactions: Theoretical Evidence of GADGET

-Here, we show the fulfillment of Axiom \ref{axiom:feat_rel} defined in Section \ref{sec:requirements} for Shapley values, which are the underlying local feature effect in SD plots.\\ \\ \textit{Local Decomposition}: The local feature effect function in the SD plot is the Shapley value.
-We define $\textstyle h(x_j,\xv_{-j}^{(i)}):= \phi_j^{(i)}(x_j)$ to be the Shapley value for the $i$-th local feature effect at a fixed value $x_j$, which is typically the $i$-th feature value of $\xj$ (i.e., $x_j = \xi_j$).
-In Eq.~\eqref{eq:shapley}, we defined $\phi_j^{(i)}(x_j)$ according to \cite{herren_statistical_2022} by the following decomposition:
+Here, we show the fulfillment of Axiom \ref{axiom:feat_rel} defined in Section \ref{sec:requirements} for Shapley values, which are the underlying local feature effect in SD plots.\\ \\ \textit{Proof Sketch} The local feature effect function in the SD plot is the Shapley value.
+We define $\textstyle h(x_j,\xv_{-j}^{(i)}):= \phi_j^{(i)}(x_j)$ to be the Shapley value for the $i$-th local feature effect at a fixed value $x_j$, which is typically the $i$-th feature value of $\xj$ (i.e., $x_j = x_j^{(i)}$).
+In Eq.~\eqref{eq:shapley}, we defined $\phi_j^{(i)}(x_j)$ according to \cite{herren_statistical_2022} which only depends on main and interaction effects of $\xv_j$.\\